PaulDapolito/EasyTeX/README.md

 ### pdflatex

 EasyTeX relies on the `pdflatex` command-line tool in order to create PDF documents from LaTeX files.
 This command-line tool is included in several [LaTeX packages](http://latex-project.org/ftp.html), such as [MiKTeX](http://miktex.org/download), [MacTeX](http://www.tug.org/mactex/), [TeX Live](http://www.tug.org/texlive/), and [proTeXt](http://www.tug.org/protext/).
 Please ensure that the `pdflatex` command-line tool is available before attempting to use EasyTeX.
+EasyTeX will temporarily add `/usr/texbin` to your system's `$PATH` variable upon execution, so please be sure that `pdflatex` can be invoked from this path or some other path included in your system's `$PATH` variable.

-If you choose to forgo the installation of a LaTeX package that includes `pdflatex`, EasyTeX will simply output a `.tex` file for properly formatted input.
+Note: If you choose to forgo the installation of a LaTeX package that includes `pdflatex`, EasyTeX will simply output a `.tex` file for properly formatted input.

 ### Python